Scams: Staying Alert to Disaster-Related Scams

 Dealing with the aftermath of a wildfire, flood, hurricane, tornado, or other disaster is never easy.
 But knowing how to recognize and avoid common scams can help you protect your finances and personal information.

-• Avoid clean-up and repair scams.
 After natural disasters, unlicensed contractors and scammers may appear with promises of quick repairs, clean-up, and debris removal.
 Some may demand upfront payment and not do the work, claim you’ll get a discount but quote outrageous prices, or lack needed skills.
 Before anyone starts work:

 • Check them out.
 Ask for IDs, licenses, proof of insurance, and references.
 See if local contact info is on their trucks.
 Check with state and local consumer protection offices for complaints.